 Invisa-what?
 Invisalign is a form of clear aligners used in orthodontics to straighten teeth.
 Think of them like braces… just better.
 Now, I don’t just say that without proof.
 Here’s why Invisalign would win in a cage match against braces: 1.
 Growing up did you ever dream of having a superpower?
 Maybe it was flying or super strength, but what about invisibility?
 Invisalign gives your teeth just that… like its name implies they are virtually invisible.
 Sure it’s not a real superpower, but it beats traditional braces, which are definitely NOT invisible!
 2. Think to yourself, “do I like… popcorn at the movies eating my kid’s hard candy from Halloween while they sleep the redeeming quality of gum after a few pieces of garlic bread starting my day with a freshly toasted bagel downing a bag of chips while watching Sunday night football Or what about nuts, ice (I mean come on...
 ICE?), chewy candy, pizza crust, crunchy vegetables and fruits, hard crackers, pretzels, etc.” Chew on that, no pun intended.
 Those are all pulled from a list titled, “Foods To Completely Avoid With Braces.”
 Guess who wins round 2 of the Invisalign vs. Braces cage match?
 You guessed it - Invisalign.
 All of those...

 Adolescence is famous for being a season of change, especially in the body.
 However, many people forget that your oral health needs also change during this time.
 The oral hygiene tips you learned as a child may need to be tweaked or expanded to serve you well as a teenager.
 In our Oral Hygiene Tips blog series, we’re diving deep into the oral health concerns you should be aware of at every age.
 Our Grand Rapids family dentists are eager to help patients adopt new oral health practices at different life stages.
 Our first blog dealt with oral health risks and hygiene tips for children.
-In this blog, let’s take a look at common risks and practices for Generation Z, more commonly known simply as Gen Z. (Although Gen Z typically includes anyone born after 1996, for our purposes, we’re focusing on the preteens and teenagers of this generation: ages 10–19).
-Oral Health Risks for Preteens and Teenagers Preteens and teenagers need to pay special attention to the following aspects of their dental health: Dental emergencies Orthodontic treatment Eating disorders Gum disease and oral cancer Dental Emergencies It’s estimated that three out of four American households have at least one...
+In this blog, let’s take a look at common risks and practices for Generation Z, more commonly known simply as Gen Z. Oral Health Risks for Preteens and Teenagers Preteens and teenagers need to pay special attention to the following aspects of their dental health: Dental emergencies Orthodontic treatment Eating disorders Gum disease and oral cancer Dental Emergencies It’s estimated that three out of four American households have at least one school-aged child participating in youth sports.
+While sports are a great form of exercise, they can also unfortunately be the cause of many dental...

 Did you know that different oral health risks occur at different ages?
-That means you’ll need new oral hygiene habits and dental treatments at different stages of your life.
-In our Oral Hygiene Tips blog series, we’re taking a look at the kinds of oral health issues you should expect and the habits you should practice at certain ages.
-Our Grand Rapids family dentists will be there for you every step of the way.
-For our first blog, let’s discuss some oral health risks and hygiene tips for children.
-Oral Health Risks for Children The two most common health risks for young children are cavities and common dental emergencies.
-Cavities 42% of children ages 2 to 11 have had dental caries (cavities) in their baby teeth.
+That means you’ll need new oral hygiene habits and dental treatments at each stage of your life.
+Don’t worry though, our Grand Rapids dentists will help you along the way as you move through every phase.
+In our Oral Hygiene Tips blog series, we’re looking at the kinds of oral health issues you should expect and the habits you should practice at certain ages to avoid said issues.
+For our first blog, here are some oral health risks and hygiene tips for children.
+Top Oral Health Risks for Children The two most prevalent health risks for young children under the age of 9 are cavities and common dental emergencies.
+While cavities are preventable, the same can’t always be said for an emergency.
+Fortunately, whether your little one needs a filling, urgent dental care, or a professional cleaning, our dentists are here for your family.
+1. Cavities Approximately 42% of children ages 2 to 11 have had dental caries (cavities) in their baby teeth.
 While this statistic is troubling, you may be thinking, “Wait a minute — why does it matter if cavities form in baby teeth?
-Aren’t they going to fall out anyway?”
-While it’s true that baby teeth (also known as primary teeth) aren’t permanent, that doesn’t mean tooth decay is less of a problem.
-We have to treat cavities in children’s primary teeth so their adult teeth will emerge correctly.
-Also, untreated cavities in primary...
+Aren’t they...

 Dental emergencies can be just as urgent and dangerous as other health emergencies.
-However, you don’t have to wait until you’re experiencing a dental emergency before you take action.
-There’s plenty you can do while your smile is still healthy to prevent dental emergencies from happening in the first place: Practice good oral hygiene Use fluoride toothpaste and mouth rinse Watch what you’re eating and drinking Learn healthy ways to manage your stress Seek treatment for dental pain quickly 1.
-Practice Good Oral Hygiene If you decide to adopt just one preventative practice, make it this one.
-Practicing good oral hygiene is one of the best things you can do to prevent dental emergencies.
+However, you don’t have to wait until you’re in the middle of a dental crisis to see our Grand Rapids, MI, dentists.
+Here’s what you can do while your smile is still healthy to prevent dental emergencies from happening in the first place.
+1. Practice Good Oral Hygiene If you decide to adopt just one preventive practice, make it this one.
+Practicing good oral hygiene is one of the best things you can do to prevent the onset of a dental emergency.
 What is good oral hygiene?
-Our definition, informed by recommendations from the American Dental Association (ADA), includes three easy habits: Brushing your teeth for two minutes, twice a day Flossing daily Getting your teeth professionally cleaned every six months Brushing and flossing get rid of plaque, which is a thin layer of bacteria that damages your teeth and can lead to tooth decay and gum disease.
-Most plaque can be removed by brushing and flossing, but any plaque that’s left behind can develop into tartar, which...
+Our definition, informed by recommendations from the American Dental Association (ADA), includes three easy habits: Brushing your teeth for two minutes, at least twice a day Flossing at least once daily Receiving a professional teeth cleaningevery six months Brushing and flossing get rid of plaque, which is a thin layer of bacteria that damages your teeth and can lead to tooth decay and gum disease.
+Most plaque can be removed with at-home habits, but any plaque that’s left behind can develop into tartar, which can only be removed by a dental professional.
+That’s why we recommend getting your teeth cleaned...

 Good oral hygiene is the foundation of your oral health.
 That means brushing your teeth twice a day, flossing daily, and scheduling a teeth cleaning every six months.
 But if you’re already brushing and flossing, why do you need a teeth cleaning?
 Do you really need to see the dentist twice a year?
 The answer is yes — for the most part.
 Here are a few reasons why you should see your dentist every six months.
 Get a Stronger, More Thorough Teeth Cleaning Brushing and flossing on your own is critical in preventing tooth decay and gum disease.
 Plaque, the slick film you feel on your teeth in the morning, forms naturally every day, and brushing and flossing is the only way to get rid of it.
 If you don’t brush and floss, then bacteria will consume the plaque and produce acids that will wear down your teeth and gums.
 Plaque that builds up over time eventually turns into tartar, a harder substance that can’t be removed with at-home oral hygiene habits.
 Even if you’re a devoted brusher and flosser, there may be parts of your teeth that are difficult to reach where plaque can build up over time, turning...